bradyjoslin/assembllm/README.md

 - **Generate Topic Ideas**: Use Perplexity to generate initial ideas.
 - **Conduct Research**: Augment the generated ideas with data from Extism's GitHub repositories using a pre-script.
-- **Write Blog Post**: Compose a blog post based on the research and write it to a file.
+- **Write Blog Post**: Compose a blog post based on the research, write it to a file, and send as an email.
 - **Summarize Blog Post**: Read the blog post from a file and generate a summary.

 ```yaml